esc/pandoc-with-pygments/README.rst

 Warts
 -----

 Unfortunately it isn't quite straightforward.
-The haskell filter works OK.
+The Haskell filter works OK.
-However, we need to a) insert the pygments latex definitions specific for a given style and b) adapt the beamer template to include LaTeX packages required and c) run the filter.
+However, we need to a) insert the Pygments latex definitions specific for a given style and b) adapt the beamer template to include LaTeX packages required and c) run the filter.

-The style definitions are in ``solarized-defs.tex`` and are added to the pandoc call using ``-H solarized-defs.tex``.
+The style definitions are in ``solarized-defs.tex`` and are added to the Pandoc call using ``-H solarized-defs.tex``.
 The ``beamer_template.tex`` adds ``\usepackage{fancyvrb}`` and ``\usepackage{color}`` and is used with ``--template beamer_template.tex``.
 Lastly, the filter ``pygments.hs`` is run with ``--filter ./pygments.hs -H``.
-The pandoc call can be found in the ``compile.sh`` file.
+The Pandoc call can be found in the ``compile.sh`` file.

 So far so good.